- I’ve heard that UW offers a Nutrition Minor. What can you tell me about it?

 - Do any of my classes from community college/transfer credits count?

 - How do I register for NUTR 441 (Food and Culinary Science)?

 - I’m a Public Health Major.
 How does the overlap requirement affect me?

-- What do students who minor in Nutritional Sciences usually major in?
+- What do students who minor in Nutrition usually major in?

-- Does the Nutritional Sciences Minor fulfill all the prerequisites for the UW Nutritional Sciences graduate programs?
+- Does the Nutrition Minor fulfill all prerequisites for the UW Nutritional Sciences graduate programs?

-- Can I complete the Nutritional Sciences Minor if I’m currently a student at UW-Bothell or UW-Tacoma?
+- Can I complete the Nutrition Minor if I’m currently a student at UW-Bothell or UW-Tacoma?